rosaboyle/mcp-playground/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)